 saunterings | essays, poems, and remarks, all lost with a purpose

-While working with the Peace Corps in rural Morocco, where I began this little writing experiment, I was required to place a statement on my blog that is still relevant, though I’ve edited the original slightly:
+I began this little writing experiment while living in Morocco, and I was required to place a statement on my blog that is still relevant, though I’ve edited the original slightly:

 Thank you and happy reading.